Jesus is so generous with His Divine Mercy!

 Fr.
 Goyo Hidalgo of the Archdiocese of Los Angeles had surgery to remove kidney stones in 2019.

-He spent Divine Mercy weekend in the hospital recovering.
-However, he did not expect to actually hear confessions in his hospital bed!
+He spent that Divine Mercy weekend in the hospital recovering.
+However, something unexpected happened: he heard confessions while lying in a hospital bed!

 “A person knocking on my hospital door,